kziel445/Bulwarriors/README.md

 Position - script to get cursor position
 ### RTSSystem - contains elements needed to give orders
-RTSController - contains commands for units, like, move, attack, etc UnitsHandler - [..]
+RTSController - contains commands for units, like, move, attack, etc
+### Units - contains set of actions which unit can do
+EnemyRTS - all aspects of enemy, contains clickable Movement - all movement settings for all units BasicUnit

+UnitsHandler - [..]
 Clicker - when clicked objects, do something